Why set up a company and get residency in Georgia

 In addition, citizens possessing a valid visa or residence permit from 50 of the above-mentioned countries (*) are also exempt from visas.
 It should be noted that citizens of the European Union or Turkey, do not even need a passport to enter the country, their ID national card would be enough.

 During the one year period that foreigners are allowed to stay, they may look for a job or start an economic activity, which will allow them to apply for a residence permit.

-Other citizens exempt of visa, are nationals of Iran, Chile and Uruguay, who may enter the country for a period of 45, 90 and 180 days respectively.
+Other citizens exempt from visa, are nationals of Iran, Chile, and Uruguay, who may enter the country for a period of 45, 90 and 180 days respectively.

 Citizens of other countries that want to visit Georgia for the purpose of tourism or doing business, must apply for a visa (C) of 30/90 days to enter the country, they can do it online from the E-visa portal or through a Georgian embassy or consulate, depending on the type of visa and the country of origin of the applicant.